-The legendary boxing figure, the only man to achieve the feat in more than one division, remains heavily involved in the sport.
+The legendary boxing figure, the only man to achieve the feat in multiple divisions, remains heavily involved in the sport.

-Son Evan recently embarked on his own career, making his debut on the Canelo vs Sergey Kovalev undercard.
+Son Evan recently embarked on his career, making his debut on the Canelo vs. Sergey Kovalev undercard.

-The man himself is a constant as big fights and events.
+The man himself is a constant in big fights and events.
 Keeping himself abreast of the top contenders and current world title-holders.

-Discussing how things went down, Holyfield was quick to point out he always saw something special in the youngster back in the day.
+Discussing how things went down, Holyfield quickly pointed out he always saw something special in the youngster back in the day.

 “Andy Ruiz Jr. really can fight.
 He has fast hands and can really hit hard.
 But don’t nobody seem to know it,” Holyfield exclusively told World Boxing News.

-“Everyone is thinking it’s a fluke (that he beat Anthony Joshua the first time), but the guy showed he can get up from being knocked down.
-He got took down and got back up to win.”
+“Everyone thinks it’s a fluke (that he beat Anthony Joshua the first time), but the guy showed he can get up from being knocked down.
+He got taken down and got back up to win.”

 On being a latecomer heading into the fight, Holyfield pointed out Ruiz came in an unfancied and unknown quantity.

-From their training time together, Holyfield had the inside track on a potential upset.
+Holyfield had the inside track on a potential upset from their training time together.

-“You got Anthony Joshua, almost the most decorated fighter in the era of today.
+“You got Anthony Joshua, almost the most decorated fighter in today’s era.
 Your wondering is, is it (the loss) because his guy pulled out?

-“I realize that when you’re supposed to fight somebody and they bring someone else, they can sneak you just like when I fought Bert Cooper.
-You know, I was meant to fight Francesco Damiani and then I got Bert Cooper who was a journeyman.
-He was a good fighter at one time, but he couldn’t do a lot and all this and he landed a good shot.
+“I realize that when you’re supposed to fight somebody and bring someone else, they can sneak you, just like when I fought Bert Cooper.
+You know, I was meant to fight Francesco Damiani, and then I got Bert Cooper, who was a journeyman.
+He was a good fighter at one time, but he couldn’t do much and all this and landed a good shot.

-“I was able to recover but these things can happen.
-The thing is with me personally, and I understand the boxing game, you look at Ruiz and he doesn’t look like he can fight at all.
+“I was able to recover, but these things can happen.
+The thing is with me, and I understand the boxing game.
+You look at Ruiz, and he doesn’t look like he can fight at all.
 Nothing tells you he can fight, but he can.

 “I knew that he could fight because I sparred with him.
 At the time, I was 46 and he was 19.
 I couldn’t believe a 19-year-old could be that good and so aggressive.
 He would chase me down.